 As of the adoption date, we had unrecognized tax benefits of approximately \$3.5 million related primarily to tax credits.
-A reconciliation of the unrecognized tax benefits recorded for 2007 follows (in thousands):
+A reconciliation of the beginning and ending amount of liability recorded for 2008 and 2007 follows (in thousands):

+2008 2007

-Balance at January 1, 2007 \$3,500
+Beginning Balance \$3,800 2007 \$ 3,500

-Additions based on tax positions related to the current year 300
+Additions based on tax positions related to the current year 400 300

-Additions (reductions) for tax positions of prior years
+Additions (reductions) for tax positions of prior years -

-Reductions for tax positions of prior years
+Reductions for tax positions of prior years -

-Settlements
+Settlements -

-Lapse of applicable statue of limitations
+Lapse of applicable statute of limitations

-Balance at December 31, 2007 \$3,800
+Ending Balance \$4,200 \$ 3,800

 The total amount of unrecognized tax benefit that, if recognized, would benefit our effective tax rate, is \$67 thousand.
-Because of net operating loss and research credit carryforwards, substantially all of our tax years, from 1998 through 2007, remain open to U.S. federal and California state tax examinations.
+Because of net operating loss and research credit carryforwards, substantially all of our tax years, from 1998 through 2008, remain open to U.S. federal and California state tax examinations.

 We classify interest and penalties recognized pursuant to Interpretation 48 as interest expense.
 There were no interest or penalties related to unrecognized tax benefits accrued at December 31, 2006.
-Interest expense and penalties related to unrecognized tax benefits were immaterial for the year ended December 31, 2007.
+Interest expense and penalties related to unrecognized tax benefits were immaterial for the years ended December 31, 2008 and 2007.

-Provision for income taxes in 2006
+Provision for (benefit from) income taxes